 We have audited the accompanying consolidated balance sheets of Gray Television, Inc. as of December 31, 2016 and 2015, and the related consolidated statements of operations, comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2016, and the financial statement schedule of Gray Television, Inc. listed in Item 15(a).
 We also have audited Gray Television, Inc.'s internal control over financial reporting as of December 31, 2016, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
-Gray Television, Inc.'s management is responsible for these financial statements and the financial statement schedule, for maintaining effective internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and schedule and an opinion on the Company's internal control over financial reporting as of period many management's Report on undits.
+Gray Television, Inc.'s management is responsible for these financial statements and the financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on these financial statements and schedule and an opinion on the Company's internal control over financial reporting based on our audits.